 The National Social Security Fund (NSSF) is the main source of long-term funds in the country.
 It collects Ugx 40 billion per month from clients.
 However, with the establishment of the Uganda Retirement Benefits Regulatory Authority Act (URBRA) 2011, access to this local pool of long-term funds has been restricted.
-The Act established URBRA as the regulatory authority to govern activities of Pension Sector players including determining the classes of investments for pension funds.
+The Act established URBRA as the regulatory authority to govern activities of pension sector players including determining the classes of investments for pension funds.
 URBA excludes direct loans to commercial banks and other institutions.
 Before this period, NSSF had invested heavily in loans to commercial banks and the new restrictions present a serious threat to the long-term funding required by commercial banks in the issuance of mortgages.
 Their are 14 DFIs, collectively, mobilizing US$ 6.3 billion in the period 2000 to 2017, to fund multi-sectoral programs.
-From the figure below, China (through Exim Bank– US$ 2.1 billion) is home to the biggest investor in Uganda, followed by Tunisia AfDB) – US$ 1.2 billion, the United Kingdom (CDC – US$ 800 million), Germany (KFW – US$ 485 million) and USA (USAID – US$ 303 million).
-12 out of the 14 DFIs committed over US$ 100 million, in the period 2000 to 2017.
+China (through Exim Bank– US$ 2.1 billion) is home to the biggest investor in Uganda, followed by the African Development Bank– US$ 1.2 billion, the United Kingdom (CDC – US$ 800 million), Germany (KFW – US$ 485 million) and USA (USAID – US$ 303 million).
+Twelve out of the 14 DFIs committed over US$ 100 million, in the period 2000 to 2017.
 Countries with the least source of investment were USA (HFHI – US$ 2 million), Kenya (Shelter Afrique – US$ 36 million) and Uganda (EADB – 50 million).
-The section below provides details on the investors’ source of capital and other parameters that define their investment models.
+The report provides details on the investors’ source of capital and other parameters that define their investment models.